ngen-brett/gitlab-ce/doc/ci/README.md

 [`. gitlab-ci.yml` full reference](yaml/README.md)
 for all the attributes you can set and use.

+NOTE: **Note:**
-GitLab CI/CD and [shared runners](runners/README.md#shared-specific-and-group-runners) are enabled in GitLab.com and available for all users.
+GitLab CI/CD and [shared runners](runners/README.md#shared-specific-and-group-runners) are enabled in GitLab.com and available for all users, limited only to the [user's pipelines quota](../user/admin_area/settings/continuous_integration.md#extra-shared-runners-pipeline-minutes-quota).

 ## GitLab CI/CD configuration